 Comerica in Focus

-Based in Dallas, Comerica (CMA) is in the Finance sector, and so far this year, shares have seen a price change of 11.69%.
-Currently paying a dividend of $0.67 per share, the company has a dividend yield of 3.49%.
-In comparison, the Banks - Major Regional industry's yield is 2.77%, while the S&P 500's yield is 1.95%.
+Headquartered in Dallas, Comerica (CMA) is a Finance stock that has seen a price change of 3.93% so far this year.
+Currently paying a dividend of $0.67 per share, the company has a dividend yield of 3.75%.
+In comparison, the Banks - Major Regional industry's yield is 2.9%, while the S&P 500's yield is 2.03%.

-In terms of dividend growth, the company's current annualized dividend of $2.68 is up 45.7% from last year.
-In the past five-year period, Comerica has increased its dividend 5 times on a year-over-year basis for an average annual increase of 25.63%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.68 is up 45.7% from last year.
+Comerica has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 25.63%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Right now, Comerica's payout ratio is 34%, which means it paid out 34% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, CMA is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).